Sandra Faber: Career and research

 In 1972, Faber joined the faculty of the Lick Observatory at University of California, Santa Cruz, becoming the first woman on staff.
 In 1976, Faber observed the relationship between the brightness and spectra of galaxies and the orbital speeds and motions of the stars within them.
 The law that resulted would become known as the Faber–Jackson relation, after herself and the co-author, graduate student Robert Jackson.

 Three years later, Faber and collaborator John S. Gallagher published a paper collecting all of the evidence for the existence of dark matter that had been published at that point.
 In 1983, she published original research showing that dark matter was not composed of fast-moving neutrinos ("hot dark matter") and that instead, it was likely composed of slow-moving particles yet to be discovered ("cold dark matter").

-Around 1984, Faber collaborated with Joel Primack, George Blumenthal, and Martin Rees to elucidate their theory of how dark matter was part of galaxy formation and evolution.
+Around 1984, Faber collaborated with Joel Primack, George R. Blumenthal, and Martin Rees to elucidate their theory of how dark matter was part of galaxy formation and evolution.
 This was the first proposal of how galaxies have formed and evolved from the Big Bang to today.
 While some details have been proven wrong, the paper still stands as the current working paradigm for structure information in the universe.
 She and her collaborators discovered high-speed galaxy flows.

 In 1985, Faber was involved with the construction of the Keck Telescope and building the first wide-field planetary camera for the Hubble Space Telescope.
 UC Berkeley physicist Jerry Nelson designed the Keck telescope, but Faber helped to sell the idea of large optical telescopes all over the world.
 The Keck telescope is the second largest optical telescope in the world, with a 10-meter primary mirror of a novel type that consists of 36 hexagonal segments.

 Sandra Faber co-chaired the Science Steering Committee, which oversaw the first-light instrument for Keck I. She also continued to insist on high optical quality for the primary mirror of the Keck I, and went on to work on the Keck II as well.